Kelly has been competing and training in IGP since 2010. Over the years, she has learned a lot about the sport and the German Shepherd Dog.

-This exam is now called IGP.
+This exam is now called "Internationale Gebrauchshund Pruefung" or IGP for short.
 Over the years, the name has been Schutzhund, IPO, and now IGP.
-This exam is very demanding and not all dogs can pass.
+This exam is very demanding, and not all dogs can pass.
 The IGP evaluation consists of three phases:

-Contrary to what many say, the exam of IGP is still difficult even though it has changed over time.
-Yes, it is a sport but can also still demonstrate the necessary traits owners and breeders are looking for in their dogs.
+Contrary to what many say, the exam of IGP is still difficult, even though it has changed over time.
+Yes, it is a sport, but it can also demonstrate the necessary traits owners and breeders are looking for in their dogs.
 The purpose is still to identify dogs that have certain character traits.

 Some of those character traits are: